KosinskiLab/AlphaPulldown/README.md

 python3 -m pip install alphapulldown==1.0.4
 pip install jax==0.4.23 jaxlib==0.4.23+cuda11.cudnn86 -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
+**For the latest beta version**:
+If you'd like to use AlphaPulldown 2 beta version, feel free to run ```pip install alphapulldown==2.0.0b2``` instead.
+Please be aware that the beta version
+is actively being updated/fixed.
+It might not be 100% stable.

 **For older versions of AlphaFold**:
 If you haven't updated your databases according to the requirements of AlphaFold 2.3.0, you can still use AlphaPulldown with your older version of AlphaFold database.
 Please follow the installation instructions on the [dedicated branch](https://github.com/KosinskiLab/AlphaPulldown/tree/AlphaFold-2.2.0)